plasmaster09/multipurpose-data-storage/README.md

         background-color: #F0F0F0;
     }
 ```
-> You might be wondering why we aren't using external stylesheets or JS scripts, .
-We'll refactor and move it later; for now, its easier keeping everything related to one page in one file.
+> You might be wondering why this example isn't using external stylesheets or JS scripts.
+We'll refactor and move it a little bit later, but for now its easier keeping everything related to one page in one file.
+However, if you wish to organize your CSS and JS into external files, go right ahead!

 ## (1.3) Optional: Publishing your prototypes